 Skip to content

-small piles of different colored salt
+piles of salt

 Health officials have long counseled Americans to take it easy with the saltshaker.
 And while it remains important to keep an eye on our daily sodium intake, new research suggests that pushing it below recommended levels is not only unnecessary for at-risk populations, but in some cases it could even be harmful.
 Unusually low levels of sodium have been shown to increase triglyceride levels and insulin resistance — both risk factors for heart disease.